-Figure 4.7 – (a) The DCA of the FTZ12-HEV during the charging pulse of the 10th microcycle is shown for each discharging test SoC for all test temperatures. (b) The DCA of the FTZ12-HEV during the charging pulse of the 10th microcycle is shown for each discharging test SoC for all test temperatures
+Figure 4.7 – (a) The DCA of the FTZ12-HEV during the charging pulse of the 10th microcycle is shown for each discharging test SoC for all test temperatures. (b) The DCA of the FTZ12-HEV during the charging pulse of the 10th microcycle is shown for each charging test SoC for all test temperatures

-For both batteries, for the majority of test temperatures, when the battery is at a lowest SoC the full charging current is accepted by the battery over the 10 second period.
+For both batteries, for the majority of test temperatures, when the battery is at a lowest SoC the full charging current is accepted over the 10 s period.
 As the SoC increases the DCA falls.
-This fall is more prominent in the YTX9-BS, while the FTZ12-HEV achieves a higher DCA characteristic over all.
-In the case of the FTZ12-HEV, at the higher temperatures the battery remains fairly consistent in accepting the full current during the discharging SoCs, where the battery accepts all current in all but the two highest SoCs.
-Regardless of the general trend of a lower DCA in the YTX9-BS, the trend of a higher DCA in the discharging SoCs sets is apparent in both batteries.
+This fall is more prominent in the YTX9–BS, while the FTZ12–HEV achieves a higher DCA characteristic over all.